-We do offer an 8 week course that runs through the first few months of hunting season.
-This isn't an apprenticeship program, but it does offer a lot of in depth information on the sorts of things you should know such as common illness and disease, field craft, how to use tracking equipment like telemetry and more.
-We've done our best to make it as practical and as comprehensive as possible, making it a good head start.
-Consider it a 'pre-apprenticeship' where you can get a good idea to know whether or not falconry is for you.
+We do offer a course and although it isn't an apprenticeship program it does offer a lot of in depth information.
+Some of the things it covers includes common illness and disease, field craft, how to use tracking equipment like telemetry and more.
+We've done our best to make it as practical and as comprehensive as possible making it a good head start to your apprenticeship.
+Consider it a 'pre-apprenticeship'

-The actual falconry apprenticeship forms can be obtained from the Ontario Ministry of Natural Resources Aurora Office.
-It costs a little less than $20.
+The actual falconry apprenticeship forms can be obtained from the Ontario Ministry of Natural Resources.
 Your apprenticeship will be only the beginning of your education as a falconer.
 Once you delve in you will see how much there really is to learn.
 That is one of the things that keeps falconry enthralling for me.

 Falconry has been practiced for over 3500 years in all corners of the world and one hundred lifetimes would not give someone enough time to learn everything there is to know about the art of falconry.
 The only time better to start than 'today,' is yesterday, so I'd recommend you get your hunting license and join the Ontario Hawking Club before next small game season.